Doctor of Philosophy Degree Program

 Department Oral Examination Outcome

 The possible outcomes of the oral examination are Unconditional Pass, Conditional Pass, or Failure (retake).
 Conditional Pass requires the student and Department Oral Examination Committee to agree on remedial action designed to be completed within two weeks of the date of the examination.
 The adviser must communicate the conditions in writing to the PhD student and the Epidemiology Academic Support Core Office within 48 hours of the exam.
 Students who fail the exam (require more remedial work than can be reasonably completed within two weeks (10 business days) will be required to re-take the Department Oral Examination within six months.
 Two failures of the Departmental Oral Examination will result in dismissal from the degree program.
-For more information about the Departmental Oral Examination, please review the Department of Epidemiology Student Guidelines for the Departmental Oral Examination” (on the Epi Intranet).
+For more information about the Departmental Oral Examination, please review the Department of Epidemiology Student Guidelines for the Departmental Oral Examination” (on the Epi Sharepoint site).

 Preliminary Oral Examination (aka School-wide Exam)